CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

   test verified SQLite foreign-key enforcement, orphan rejection, and cascade deletion.
 The [S13 summary](../QA/validation_campaign/s13/summary-20260923.md) records the exact scope and the occupied-port launcher limitation.
+- S14 passed on 2026-09-23 against PostgreSQL 16 in hosted CI.
+Application
+  migrations reached Alembic head `e91a4f6c2d73`; a settings value survived reinitialization, concurrent first-time initializers completed through the advisory locks, and a refused connection did not expose credentials in the error or logs.
+The [S14 summary](../QA/validation_campaign/s14/summary-20260923.md) records the scenario results and initial schema-check defect fix.
 - Real single-fixture technical inference has been observed for the three CXRMate public models on 2026-09-19 and CheXOne on 2026-09-20.
 These receipts do not establish clinical quality or catalog validation promotion.
 - CXRMate-ED has an active degraded three-case sensitivity finding.
 MedGemma is access-blocked by its gated provider terms and credential requirement.
-- Full dataset, training, successful validation/evaluation, the broader PostgreSQL workflow, and packaged desktop workflows remain validation debt even where implementation and focused tests exist.
+- Full dataset, training, successful validation/evaluation, and packaged desktop workflows remain validation debt even where implementation and focused tests exist.
 - The earlier red runs remain in the historical ledger; the current CI result supersedes their S00 status.